 5. Actions in Gmail – Archive Button

-This Chrome plugin is a life saver.
+This Chrome plugin was a life saver for a long time for me.
 It adds an “Archive” button to each email in your list view (see image below).
 Why click twice to archive an email when you could click once?

 6. The Native iOS Notes App